 - Hypoxic-ischemic encephalopathy (HIE): This technical term means widespread brain damage.
 HIE usually take place when a child is deprived of oxygen for a period of time, such as during prolonged labor.
 HIE is also known as birth asphyxia or perinatal asphyxia.
 The child will likely suffer developmental delays, epilepsy, intellectual disabilities, and physical disabilities as a direct result of HIE.
 Immediate treatment is vital after birth to lessen the impact of the brain damage as much as possible.

-Birth injuries can happen from the use of forceps or a vacuum extractor.
-They can also happen from inappropriate handling of the infant or administering the incorrect medication.
+Birth injuries can come from the improper use of forceps or a vacuum extractor.
+They can also come from inappropriate handling of the infant, or administration of the incorrect medication.
 In many cases, birth injuries could have been prevented if medical providers took the correct steps.

 Birth injuries are a relatively common occurrence.
 Most are minor and can be resolved quickly or naturally, such as bruises, scalp swelling, or fractures.
 Others are not.
 In order to prevent serious birth injuries, physicians should:

 - Recognize and treat maternal infections